Fevol/obsidian-criticmarkup/README.md

 The plugin *is* available for beta testing, but please keep in mind that you should not use this plugin in your main vault.
 There is a non-zero risk of text being removed when using e.g. the suggestion mode.

-Please report any errors or bug you encounter, especially when these result in less of data or cause crashes/malfuctions in Obsidian.
+Please report any errors or bug you encounter, especially when these result in loss of data or cause crashes/malfuctions in Obsidian.
 In the [Obsidian Discord](https://discord.com/invite/obsidianmd), there is a thread under `Extensions > Plugin Advanced > Commentator`, you can report bugs there, or in the [Github issues page](https://github.com/Fevol/obsidian-criticmarkup/issues).